Who Am I?

 Hi!
 I'm Megan Carty...
 I make vibrant paintings that are uplifting and color-drenched for people who have a flair for bold statements and tailored style.
 I want to deliver healing energy to your well-dressed walls!

 To listen to my story and learn more about me, click the link to listen to my interview with Youngman Brown in his popular podcast "Your Creative Push."

-As a wonderful side-effect, I realized that OTHER people found my paintings to be very soothing and healing for THEM as well!
-I realized that my work is a prescription for energy healing of sorts.
+As a wonderful side-effect, I realized that OTHER people found my paintings to be very hopeful and healing for THEM as well!
 My collectors connect with my art in deep and emotional ways...many have shared with me how reflecting on the painting I made for them has brought relief from anxiety, fear, stress, and doubt.
+It becomes a symbol of their ongoing healing and journey for a peaceful mind.
 Their walls hold not only a beautiful piece of art, but the energy of hope, peace, and optimism.

 Why New England seascapes and marshes?
 Well, it's about pride in my heritage!
 Not only did I grow up in Maine and then set up roots in Massachusetts, my ancestry did too!
 I have roots in Maine that go back for centuries to our country's earliest settlers.
 Most of my other ancestors later immigrated from England and settled in coastal Massachusetts south of Boston.
 The beauty, style, heritage and color the coast brings is so healing, soothing and up-lifting...it cannot be matched.

 Being an artist is my greatest calling and honor.
 I am able to reach out to others who are hurting or need a happy boost.
 I am able to share myself with others and make real connections that I treasure.
 And that is what life is all about.